Mattie Howard: Crimes

+Later Life

 After her release from prison on May 17, 1928.
 She claimed in newspapers to have then moved to Chicago where she became part of Al Capone's mob, mostly their driving cars; until she grew restless and left the life of crime when she found her religious calling on September 15, 1932.
 She became an evangelist and shared her story with many groups across the United States.